Courtesy J. MARK JACKSON

 - Experiencing a faint gag reflex when Girl Scouts try to sell me cookies, though I loved them for sending countless boxes of cookies to the theater of war.
 It’s not their fault I made a pig of myself on their generosity.

 - Feeling positive about the next strong and dedicated generation of future veterans to whom we handed the baton of service.
+You may not know it, but these famous people are veterans.

 - Having a cracking, faltering voice when speaking of wartime events that trigger strong emotions, no matter how many times I speak of them.STARGATECHRIS/ GETTY IMAGES